Every day at school, a feverish nightmare was likely to occur. Back then, I was unaware of my learning disability and knew nothing of dyslexia.

 that night at my parent’s friend’s house.
 There were a few years of blissful forgetfulness and denial.
 Until one day that memory came crashing back fully loaded with the fear of an eleven-year-old child.

 In grade ten drama class, we were to perform self-written monologues.
-One of these performances was of an intimate account of a sexual assault from the point of view of the victim as if he were talking to his counselor.
+One of these performances was of an intimate account of a sexual assault from the point of view of the victim as if he were talking to his counsellor.
 Everything he said bore into a wound I hadn’t known was there.
-The memory of my attack resurfaced and it distorted all that I knew and tainted every relationship I had.
+The memory of my attack resurfaced, and it distorted all that I knew and tainted every relationship I had.
 Resentment chewed away at me and left a predominate chip.

 Mercifully, I never saw Johnny again.
-But, even now, thirty years later, on those rare occasions, his name is mentioned in casual conversation I stiffen and my stomach twists.
-That night will play over in my head and the agonizing self-deprecation begins.
+But even now, thirty years later, on those rare occasions his name is mentioned in casual conversation, I stiffen and my stomach twists.
+That night will play over in my head, and the agonizing self-deprecation begins.

 I should have recognized the danger in the way he looked at me.